-The private real estate fund of \$207,584 is valued at the NAV per share (or its equivalent) of the investments (Level 3 inputs).
+Private real estate fund of \$207,584 are valued at the NAV per share (or its equivalent) of the investments (Level 3 inputs).

 The valuation method for investments measured at the NAV per share (or its equivalent) is presented in the following table.